BlueTriangleMarketing/Blue-Triangle-SDK-Example/README.md

 # Jcenter Repo
 The JCenter repo can be found [here](https://bintray.com/bluetriangle/Blue-Triangle-SDK/com.bluetriangle%3Aanalytics)
 # Usage
-in the project gradel file add the following maven {
+1. in the project gradel file add the following
+`maven {
             url  "https://dl.bintray.com/bluetriangle/Blue-Triangle-SDK"
-        }
+        }`
-in the app gradel add teh following
+2. in the app gradel add the following
-    implementation 'com.bluetriangle:analytics:1.0.0'
+`implementation 'com.bluetriangle:analytics:1.0.0'`
 # library docs
 documentation can be found [here](https://help.bluetriangle.com/hc/en-us/articles/360043600973-Android-SDK-Documentation-PDF)
 ## This project corresponds to the following you tube video